chloejaneward/SkyScape/README.md

 ## Testing

+### Code Validators & Lighthouse

-Used HTML Validator to test the code, here are the errors that appered:
+I used a [HTML Validator](https://validator.w3.org/) to test the code, here are the errors that appeared and were corrected:

 * Using the element 'a' as a descendent of the button element.
 ![Error1](assets/images/error-1-buttonlink.png)